We the Workers of the World

 What is more real (effective) than your work?
 Consider that, although constantly robbed, you still have your full value for leverage—tomorrow’s good day’s work.

 Let’s take hold of a 10-year time frame.
-Ordinary planetary citizen-observer that I am, I have ironic confidence that WOOP will achieve its goal sooner than anything promised by world-class governments and global business, for our last 10 years of dedication and sacrifice to war and Profit.
+Ordinary planetary citizen-observer that I am, I have ironic confidence that WOOP will achieve its goal sooner than anything promised by world-class governments and global business, for our latest decades of dedication and sacrifice to Profitable Austerity, full-time terror, and war.

 WOOP takes back the freedom your real work creates.